ElektraInitiative/libelektra/doc/decisions/error_message_format.md

 e.g., to keep the mountpoint information or on how wordings should be (with or without "Sorry, ...", coloring of certain parts of a message, etc.)

 Examples would be to

-	- Leave out the "Sorry"
+- Leave out the "Sorry" in the error message or leave the introduction sentence completely
-	- Show mountpoint info but in another way:
+- Drop `At`, `Mountpoint`, `Configfile`, `Module`.
+This information though yields useful information or was even added as a request
+- Show mountpoint, configfile, module, etc in beneath the general introduction message.
+Eg.
   `The command kdb set failed while accessing the key database on mountpoint (...) with the info`
-	- Incorporating the description in another way:
+- Incorporating the description in another ways:
   `Reason: Validation of key "<key>" with string "<value>" failed. (validation failed)`
-	- etc.
+- Use one command line option to show all additional info which gets hidden per default from now on instead of two
+- Color the main message differently compared to the general introduction message
+- Do not color messages as it might confuse users with overwhelming many colors
+- Do not print out the error code.
+It is useful though for googling

 ## Decision